percevalw/pygetsource/README.md

 ## Alternatives

 [uncompyle6](https://github.com/rocky/python-uncompyle6) is a Python decompiler that supports Python 2 and 3 up to Python 3.8.
 It uses a grammar-based approach to rebuild code from bytecode patterns.
 This approach is less effective for higher versions that introduce various bytecode optimizations, especially regarding complex control structures like loops, or the example given above.
+At the moment, it supports a larger range of Python syntaxes (such as with blocks or try/excepts).
 It is also licensed under a copyleft GPL license, making it less suitable for larger projects with permissive licenses.

 [decompyle++ (pycdc)](https://github.com/zrax/pycdc) uses a state machine approach to build an AST iteratively by processing bytecode instructions.
 It's written in C++ and supports more Python versions than uncompyle6, but has more trouble decompiling  complex control structures like nested loops, break patterns, comprehensions, or the example given above.
 It also uses the copyleft GPL license.